WOMEN WAR & PEACE DIRECTORY (CLICK TO VIEW):

 - Deirdre Toomey, Practitioner in Human Rights and Community Development

-- Freda Manweiler, Smashing Times Theatre Company
+- Freda Manweiler, Smashing Times Theatre and Film Company

 - Maureen Hetherington, Coordinator Towards Understanding and Healing, The Junction, Derry/Londonderry, Northern Ireland